Add volume storage to a Fly Launch app

 Use Fly Launch to create a new app with one Machine and an attached volume, and then clone the Machine to scale out.

-1. Launch a new app from your project source directory, specifying --no-deploy so it does not deploy immediately:
+1. Launch a new app from your project source directory with the --no-deploy option so it doesn’t deploy automatically.
+Include any required options for deploying your app, like --image or --dockerfile.

 fly launch --no-deploy